529collegesavings.JPG (18126 bytes)

 A 529 Plan is an education savings plan designed to help families set aside funds for future college costs.
 Created in 1996, it is named after Section 529 of the Internal Revenue Code.

-529 College Savings Plans offer generous tax advantages and help you save for a child's future education.
+529 College Savings Plans offer generous tax advantages and help you save for a beneficiary's future education.

 The Current Advantages Include: